awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.md

 Existing applications that use Redis can use ElastiCache with almost no modification\.
 Your applications simply need information about the host names and port numbers of the ElastiCache nodes that you have deployed\.

 ElastiCache for Redis has multiple features that help make the service more reliable for critical production deployments:
-+ Automatic detection of and recovery from cache node failures\.
++ Automatic detection of failure and recovery from cache node failures\.
 + Multi\-AZ for a failed primary cluster to a read replica, in Redis clusters that support replication\.
 + Redis \(cluster mode enabled\) supports partitioning your data across up to 500 shards\.
 + For Redis version 3\.2 and later, all versions support encryption in transit and encryption at rest encryption with authentication\.
 This support helps you build HIPAA\-compliant applications\.